 Census Transportation Planning Products Program

-The Census Transportation Planning Products Program (CTPP) is an initiative led by the American Association of State Highway and Transportation Officials (ASHTO).
-ASHTO is an organization we’ll take a closer look at in an upcoming lesson.
+The Census Transportation Planning Products Program (CTPP) is an initiative led by the American Association of State Highway and Transportation Officials (AASHTO).
+AASHTO is an organization we’ll take a closer look at in an upcoming lesson.
 The CTPP provides special tabulations of Census data which are of particular interest to transportation planners.
 These datasets provide insight into how people commute and which modes of transportation they use.
-They are often used to validate travel demand models which themselves are used to make decisions on what types of transportation projects are needed to support regional needs including those related to economic growth, public health, transit needs, and highway safety issues.
-Prior to the ACS, the CTPP consisted of a single data package which was based on the decennial census.
-Ever since the ACS began in 2005, the CTPP is now comprised of two separate data packages.
-One is based on 3 years of ACS data, and one is based on 5 years of ACS data.
-The 5 year data package is used for the examination of smaller geographic regions such as census tracts.
-In the future, the CTPP package based on 3 year estimates will be replaced with a package based on 1 year estimates.
-Take a look at the latest CTPP status report to see what they are currently up to.
+They are often used to validate travel demand models which themselves are used to make decisions on what types of transportation projects are needed to support regional needs including those related to economic growth, public health, transit needs, and highway safety issues (for a quick overview of the Four Step Model (FSM) which commonly used in travel demand modeling, see this 2007 article by Michael McNally at the University of California, Irvine).

-To facilitate the use of the CTPP data, ASHTO created a web-based application to examine travel flows.
-The CTPP even has a YouTube channel devoted to teaching people how to use the software.
+To facilitate the use of the CTPP data, AASHTO created a web-based application to examine travel flows.
+The CTPP even has a YouTube channel devoted to teaching people how to use the software (although the quality of the videos is less than stellar).
 Take a look at the YouTube video below (5 minutes) which shows how to generate some basic county to county commuter flow data.
 The CTPP data analysis tool also has the ability to display results in a variety of formats including thematic maps.

 Another interesting use of the commuter flow data can be seen in an application created by Mark Evans.
 Mark used the Google Maps API to create a GIS application called Commuter Flows which facilitates the visualization of census tract level commuter flows derived from the ACS data.